ncatlab/nlab-content/pages/0/0/4/0/20400/content.md

 Very roughly, it buys us the ability to reason directly using realizers, rather than some other system of terms that denote mathematical objects that are realizable.
 Intuitively, the realizers are elements of $Comp$, and are fairly intensional compared to most types of mathematical object.
 But the terms are still written as realizers, no matter the type.

 More specifically, it's an aspect of how quotients work that seems to be the root cause of the difference between set theory and "PER theory".
-PER semantics provides refinement-style quotients: there are no operations needed for mapping into or out of quotients.
+PER semantics provides *refinement-style quotients*: there are no operations needed for mapping into or out of quotients.
 Quotienting has zero overhead in terms, since terms are realizers, and computationally, quotients don't change anything.
 It's up to the semantics of the type system to make quotient types work correctly anyway.

 Eventually, general subquotients should be definable in CLF as: